divu112311/FinanceApp/README.md

 - **Micro-interactions**: Smooth animations and hover states throughout
 - **Responsive Layout**: Mobile-first design that scales beautifully

-### 📚 Personalized Learning Path System
+### 🧠 AI Learning System
+- **Personalized Learning Path**: AI-generated lessons tailored to your financial situation
-- **AI-Generated Content**: Customized learning modules based on user profile and financial data
+- **Daily Practice**: New content generated daily based on your progress and needs
-- **Adaptive Learning**: Content difficulty adjusts based on user experience level
-- **Mixed Content Types**: Articles, quizzes, videos, and interactive exercises
+- **Interactive Quizzes**: Test your knowledge with AI-generated quizzes
-- **Progress Tracking**: Visual progress indicators and completion statistics
+- **Progress Tracking**: Track your learning journey with XP rewards and achievements
-- **Scheduled Generation**: Automatic creation of new content when users complete their path
-- **XP Rewards**: Earn experience points for completing learning modules

 ## Tech Stack